robin-raymond/zax.io/flow-control.md

 // to `d` all selected using the ternary `??` operator e := a > b ?? c ;; d

-// the above ternary operation is equivalent to the following: e : Integer = ??? if a > b
+// the above ternary operation is approximately equivalent to the following: e : Integer = ??? if a > b
     e = c